Rexy: Jurassic World trilogy

-Trevorrow described the Cretaceous fight as an origin story for the T. rex "in the way we might get to do in a superhero film.
+Speaking about Dominion, Trevorrow described the Cretaceous fight as an origin story for the T. rex "in the way we might get to do in a superhero film.
 The T-Rex is a superhero for me".
 Regarding its death to the Giganotosaurus, Trevorrow called it "such a horrifying loss for all of us who grew up with the T. rex.
 To build this into something that feels like a revenge picture that takes place over 65 million years was one of my favorite ideas that we had".
 At the end of Dominion, the T. rex encounters two other tyrannosaurs, which Trevorrow confirmed as the same duo featured in The Lost World: Jurassic Park (1997).
 Trevorrow said he wanted to "really make the audience want her to find peace.
 We want her to find a home.
 She feels like she has been constantly displaced, time and time again.
 For her to find a family and sense of belonging is what I want".

 For Dominion, Trevorrow wanted to reuse the animatronic T. rex from Fallen Kingdom.
 However, it had already deteriorated, as is common for animatronics.
 Instead, the animal was portrayed entirely through CGI.
+Previous Jurassic World films depicted the T. rex with an emaciated physical appearance compared with the first Jurassic Park.
+Trevorrow sought to restore her original design for Dominion.
+ILM located Softimage 3D files of the original T. rex model from 1992 and compared it with their modern high-resolution model, as well as images of Winston's original maquette.
+Changes were made to the animal's jaw, eyes, and brow ridges.
+David Vickery of ILM said, "The idea was literally to restore her to her former glory," stating further that fans reacted positively to the changes: "They're like, [gasps] 'Hang on, they've changed T. rex.
+She looks amazing!'"